vhartman/multirobot-pathplanning-benchmark/readme.md

 After cloning, and setting up the virtual env, the installation of all the required dependencies can be done with

 ```
-python3 -m pip install -e .
+python3 -m pip install -e .[all]
 ```

-which also installs this module
+which also installs this module.
+You can choose whatever backends you want from the start - [all] gives you al of them, but [pin] or [rai] is possible as well.

 # Overview and Usage